Tuesday, May 31, 2011

 5Pointz, Long Island City, Queens and Pizza Margherita

-On the day the world was supposed to end (May 21, 2011), we decided to go to Queens.
-I really wanted to check out 5Pointz-- a graffiti project on the facade of a 200,000 square foot factory building in Long Island City.
-It's a cool spot and it's worth a visit.
-The installation is about 2 blocks away from PS1, so you can make an 'art day' out of it.
+On the day the world was supposed to end (May 21, 2011), we hopped on the subway and headed towards Queens.
+I really wanted to check out 5Pointz, a graffiti/street art project on the facade of a 200,000 square foot factory building in Long Island City.
+It had long been on my list of places to visit, so I was glad we finally got to see it.

-At 5Pointz, artists get permits to "tag" and paint- it's completely legal.
-But the work is ephemeral.
-Most work only lasts a few weeks before it is painted over.
-The really good stuff lasts a bit longer.
-Below are a few shots we took that day.
+At 5Pointz, artists get permits to "tag" and paint; it's all completely legal.
+Most of the work is ephemeral and only lasts a few weeks before it is painted over, but the really good stuff stays around for a bit longer...

 * * *